 They now figure that no or low interest APR could be central in their strategies to attract the least risky credit card customers to their banks.

-While it may not be intended this way, at the very least from the bankers point of view, zero interest APR represents an excellent option to get outside fund to help pay down your debt.
+Zero interest APR represents an excellent option to get outside funds to help pay down your debt.

-Clearing off your debt by using a new credit card?
-Ha…!
+Clearing your debt by using a new credit card?
+Hah…!

 Amazing and crazy as it may sound, the argument is not without reason.
 You would always benefit from 0% interest rate as you move your old debt to a new account, if that promise is true.